Soc 324 - Sociology of Sex Gender » 2019 » Quiz 3

 According to the video Tying the Knot, the first radical change to marriage happened due to:

-A. the ability of men to have more than one wife.
+A. the ability of gay couples to get married.

 B. the ability to grant a green card through marriage.